condor2/Opencart_30xx/README.md

 - SameSite cookie code from 4.0.0.0_b.
 - Admin Country filter code from 4.0.0.0_b.
 - Admin Zone filter code from 4.0.0.0_b.
-- Address fields on Registration page like 2.3.0.2
 - Default editor can be changed from store settings.
 - Admin Product List Image Popup